isaborucki/e-voting_constitutions/README.md

 The manuscript is under review for a special issue at Frontiers in Political Science and thus, the script to run the analysis on Eurobarometers is provided here, too.

-The study investigates the distribution of e-voting perceptions throughout Europe by analysing the [constitutions](https://github.com/isaborucki/e-voting_constitutions/tree/main/data), <a href="https://github.com/isaborucki/e-voting_constitutions/tree/main/data" target= "_blank"> party manifestos </a>, and <a href="https://search.gesis.org/research_data/ZA6653" target="_blank">Eurobarometer surveys</a>.
+The study investigates the distribution of e-voting perceptions throughout Europe by analysing the [constitutions](https://github.com/isaborucki/e-voting_constitutions/tree/main/data), [party manifestos](https://github.com/isaborucki/e-voting_constitutions/tree/main/data), and [Eurobarometer surveys](https://search.gesis.org/research_data/ZA6653).

 ## Abstract